elichad/community-blanket/pages/patterns/solid-sided-granny-square.md

 ### Modifications

-* To remove the corner gaps, instead of (ch 2) for the corners, use (1 dc, 1 tr, 1 dc). tr = triple crochet, formed by wrapping the yarn around the hook twice instead of once (compared to a dc) at the start of the stitch.
+* To remove the corner gaps, instead of (ch 2) for the corners, use (1 dc, 1 tr, 1 dc). tr = triple crochet, formed in the same way as the double crochet but wrapping the yarn around the hook twice instead of once (compared to a dc) at the start of the stitch, and then pulling yarn through two loops at a time like normal.

 ## Adapt for DK yarn (4.0mm hook)